vladar21/pimp-my-english/Readme.md

 ## Features
 ### Authentication and User Roles
 - **Subscribers**: Authorization on the platform is required for subscribers.
 Subscribers have access to all platform features, including creating and editing word sets, through paid subscriptions.
 - **Guests**: Can use the service without registration or authorization, limited to accessing preset and shared word sets.
+This role also has all of the registered Users, but don't has subscription.
+- **Admin**: Have full control over the platform's content and user management.
+They can configure and customize various aspects of the platform, such as subscription plans, pricing, and user roles.

 ### Interactive Quizzes
 - The quiz consists of preset or subscriber-shared word sets.